HMCS Harry DeWolf

-HMCS Harry DeWolf (AOPV 430) is the lead ship of its class of offshore patrol vessels for the Royal Canadian Navy (RCN).
+HMCS Harry DeWolf (AOPV 430) is the lead ship of her class of offshore patrol vessels for the Royal Canadian Navy (RCN).
 The class was derived from the Arctic Offshore Patrol Ship project as part of the National Shipbuilding Procurement Strategy and is primarily designed for the patrol and support of Canada's Arctic regions.
 Named after Vice Admiral Harry DeWolf, a former head of the RCN, the vessel was ordered in 2011, laid down in 2016 and launched in 2018.
 The vessel completed contractors sea trials in July 2020, was delivered to the RCN on 31 July 2020 and began post-acceptance sea trials.
 Harry DeWolf was commissioned on 26 June 2021.

 Design and description

 The s are designed for use in the Arctic regions of Canada for patrol and support within Canada's exclusive economic zone.
 The vessel is 103.6 m long overall with a beam of 19.0 m.
 The ship has a displacement of 6615 MT.
 The ship has an enclosed foredeck that protects machinery and work spaces from Arctic climates.
 The vessel is powered by a diesel-electric system composed of four 3.6 MW MAN 6L32/44CR four-stroke medium-speed diesel generators and two electric propulsion motors rated at 4.5 MW driving two shafts.
 Harry DeWolf is capable of 17 kn in open water and 3 kn in 1 m first-year sea ice.
 The ship is also equipped with a bow thruster to aid during manoeuvres and docking procedures without requiring tugboat assistance.
 The ship has an operational range of at least 6800 nmi at 14 kn in open water and an endurance of 120 days.
 Harry DeWolf is equipped with fin stabilizers to decrease roll in open water but can be retracted during icebreaking.

 Harry DeWolf is able to deploy with multiple payloads, including shipping containers, underwater survey equipment or landing craft.
 Payload operations are aided by a 20 MT crane for loading and unloading.
 The ship is equipped with a vehicle bay which can hold pickup trucks, all-terrain vehicles and snowmobiles.
 The ship also has two 8.5 m multi-role rescue boats capable of over 35 kn.
 The ship is armed with one BAE Mk 38 25 mm gun and two M2 Browning machine guns.
 The patrol ship has an onboard hangar and flight deck for helicopters up to the size of a Sikorsky CH-148 Cyclone.
 Harry DeWolf has a complement of 65 and accommodation for 85 or 87.